-ITH the increasing availability of 3-D imaging systems like Computed Tomography (CT) and Magnetic Resonance Imaging (MRI), multidimensional image analysis has become a key topic for research.
-In most image processing tasks which involve combining data from multiple sources, accurate estimation of motion between datasets is of great importance.
-The objective of image registration is geometrically to align multiple images of a similar scene, acquired at different times and positions and with different imaging devices.
-Registration is widely used in many applications, such as medical imaging (aligning datasets for disease diagnosis and treatment planning), computer vision (object tracking, structure-from-motion), and remote sensing (change detection, mosaicing, image fusion, super resolution).
+ITH THE increasing availability of 3-D imaging systems such as computed tomography (CT) and magnetic resonance imaging (MRI), multidimensional image analysis has become a key topic for research.
+In most image processing tasks that involve combining data from multiple sources, accurate estimation of motion between data sets is of great importance.
+The objective of image registration is to align geometrically multiple images of a similar scene, which are acquired at different times and positions and with different imaging devices.
+Registration is widely used in many applications such as medical imaging (e.g., aligning data sets for disease diagnosis and treatment planning), computer vision (e.g., object tracking and structure-from-motion), and remote sensing (e.g., change detection, mosaicing, image fusion, and super resolution).
 In this paper, we mainly consider applying the registration algorithm to medical images.
-Medical image registration differs from other 3-D object registrations in three main aspects: 1) images of a medical object can change significantly with time due to elastic tissue structures or in the presence of abnormalities.
-2) medical image registration tends to focus on internal object structures.
-3) accurate registration must be achieved for optimal diagnosis.
-However, it should be noted that our algorithm does not make assumptions about specific types of image data, so the proposed method can be generalized to other image categories.
+Medical image registration differs from other 3-D object registrations in three main aspects: 1) images of a medical object can change significantly with time due to elastic tissue structures or in the presence of abnormalities; 2) medical image registration tends to focus on internal object structures; 3) accurate registration must be achieved for optimal diagnosis.
+However, it should